fmind/ouroboros/README.md

 __Input__:
 * an array of frequencies (counts or proportions values)
-* a boolean which set the function to return the Indice

 __Output__:
 * Index: quantifies the uniformity of a list in an unitless scale (0 for min. uniformity, 1 for max. uniformity)
-* Indice: the minimal number of groups that includes at least 50\% of the individuals (between 0 and N/2)
+* Indice (option): the minimal number of groups that includes at least 50\% of the individuals (between 0 and N/2)

-__Interpretation of Ouroboros Index__:
+__Interpretation__:
-* Index -- twice the minimum percentage of values to include in order to reach 50% of individuals
+* Index: twice the minimum percentage of values to include in order to reach 50% of individuals
-* Index / 2 -- the minimal proportion of groups which includes 50% of individuals
+* Index/2: the minimal proportion of groups which includes 50% of individuals

-__Examples__:
+__Example__:

 Individuals are evenly distributed among groups: Index = 1, Indice =3

 ![Individuals are evenly distributed among groups: Index = 1, Indice =3](uniform.png)

-Individuals are distributed in 1 group - Index = 0, Indice=1
+Individuals are distributed in 1 group: Index = 0, Indice=1

 ![Individuals are distributed in 1 group - Index = 0, Indice=1](not-uniform.png)